 Historians try to explain the past through many lenses.
-From time-to-time some have been taken by what some call the ‘Great Man’ (and it was usually men curiously) view of the past.
+From time-to-time some have been taken by what might be called the ‘Great Man’ (and it was usually men) view of the past.
 In this view, it is the will and ingenuity of ubermensch (‘overmen’ or ‘supermen’) that have mattered most to changing the world.

 In one sense, it is easy to see how this might be a seductive view.
 Who could argue that Caesar, Martin Luther, Napoleon or, dare I say it, Mark Zuckerberg, changed the world?
 It just seems common sense.